Human Resource Development (HRDE)

 This course introduces the analysis process in organizations.
 The instruction and activities will enable students to develop skills in conducting organizational needs analysis (OA) as a basis for performance improvement in the workplace.
 (Typically offered: Spring and Summer)

-A comprehensive examination of the issues, topics, principles, theories, philosophies and concepts facing tomorrow's HRD professionals.
+A comprehensive examination of the issues, topics, principles, theories, philosophies and concepts facing tomorrow's Human Resource Development (HRD) professionals.
 Includes the transformation of strategic HRD; the role of strategic HRD leaders as change agents; the principles of strategic HRD; professional practice do mains of strategic HRD; organizational learning, performance, and change; and analysis, design, and evaluation of HPI interventions.
 Students will identify practices for informing decisions related to the formation of strategic HRD planning and implementation efforts.
 (Typically offered: Fall)

 This course focuses on employment, legal and ethical issues within the workplace.
 Students will gain knowledge that should enable them to be effective in understanding current employment concerns, equal employment opportunity (EEO) laws, and ethical practices within the workplace and how these employment concerns, laws, and practices impact society.
 (Typically offered: Spring)